pablodav/burp_server_reports/burp_reports/data/notes.md

 use python [hug](http://www.hug.rest/) module.

-* Then continue extending the burp_reports with pandas.
+* Then continue extending the burp_reports with pandas. (but optional, not as main requirements so it will be small for those that doesn't want these features, should create new package?)
-* Then migrate all to pandas?
 * Generate more features from pandas, like graphs, more exports of data, etc.
-* Then continue removing weird code from txt.py
+   * Pandas will be used only from webui?
+* Improve txt.py, use jinja2 templates?
 * Then release burp_reports2?

  Important note: each new line should be py.tested

- Also use jinja2 templates to print data?

  https://sarahleejane.github.io/learning/python/2015/08/09/simple-tables-in-webapps-using-flask-and-pandas-with-python.html

- Change logging options:
+ Change logging options (done): https://docs.python.org/3/howto/logging.html#logging-from-multiple-modules
- https://docs.python.org/3/howto/logging.html#logging-from-multiple-modules